 7. Life-long Friendships - Starting with the bonds created in the locker room to the relationships formed on ice, hockey creates life-long friendships.
 This camaraderie shared on and off the ice encourages teamwork and the natural development of leadership skills.

 My child doesn't go to a Shawano School, Can they still play Hockey in Shawano?
 Skaters interested in joining SHL must reside within the boundaries of the public school districts of Shawano, Bonduel, Clintonville, Marion, Gillett, Gresham, Bowler, Menominee Indian, and Tigerton.
 Families with students in Pulaski, Wittenberg/Birnamwood, Suring and Oconto Falls school districts are considered undesignated by WAHA and may register with the Shawano Hockey League as their home association but also have the option to join other area leagues.
-If you reside in another city or school district other than the ones listed above you must register with the appropriate association such as Marinette, Fox Valley, De Pere, Green Bay, Waupaca or Appleton.
+Once you are part of a team roster with that association, from then on it is considered your home association.

 How can parents afford hockey?
 Shawano Hockey League parents manage the rink and the hockey organization on a volunteer basis, which keeps costs low.
 Parents volunteer time (20-40 hours, depending on age group) and participate in fundraising.
 Financial assistance is also available through our Skatership Program, for those that qualify.

 How Much does hockey cost?
 Ages 4 - 8 is $70** per year (Cost includes a free hockey jersey and hockey stick for all first year skaters.)** Ages 7-14 will also have to pay $50 when they register with USA Hockey.

 Do I need to buy any gear or equipment?
 NO All needed equipment will be provided for Free, we recommend that you buy skates but the league does have skates to borrow.